-1. Books in the library are acquired and processed, stamped, accessioned, cataloged, classified, and make it readily available to patrons to freely use, while books in the bookshop on the other hand arranges it materials for commercial purposes.
+1. Books and materials in the bookshop are arranged for commercial purposes while, books in the library are acquired and processed, stamped, accessioned, cataloged, classified, and made readily available to patrons to freely use.

 3. Library are usually more spacious than bookshops.